jambalong/jambalong.github.io/src/resume.md

 - Utilized JavaScript to implement a hamburger menu for improved navigation on mobile screens.

-- Managed version control with Git and hosted the site on GitHub Pages.
+- Managed version control with Git and hosted the site on DigitalOcean.

 ## Project Pounce

-#### _GDScript, Godot Engine, Aseprite, Tiled Map Editor_
+#### _GDScript, Godot Engine_

 **[Repository](https://github.com/jambalong/project_pounce)**